7 Best Restaurants in Zagreb: From Traditional Taverns to Fine Dining Gems

 📍 Andrije Hebranga 34

-Gallo has been quietly serving excellent Mediterranean dishes to Zagreb locals for years.
-Fresh seafood, handmade pasta, and attentive service make it a consistently delightful choice.
+Gallo has been quietly serving excellent Mediterranean cuisine to Zagreb locals for years.

 Final Thoughts

-Wherever you eat, take your time — Zagreb’s food is meant to be savoured slowly, ideally with a glass of local wine and good company.
+Wherever you choose to dine, take your time — Zagreb’s food is best enjoyed slowly, ideally with a glass of local wine and great company.